nuxeo/nuxeo-mqueues/README.md

 ## Warning

-This module is under development and still experimental, interfaces and implementations may change until it is announced as a stable module.
+This module is going to be migrated into nuxeo-runtime/nuxeo-stream and nuxeo-runtime/nuxeo-runtime-stream other contribution will be located appropriatly.
+Once this is done this module will be deprecated.
+See https://jira.nuxeo.com/browse/NXP-23252 for more information.

 ## Building